 Click on the toolbar button to bring up the panel and hit Esc to hide it.
 You can even keep the panel pinned to the screen till you’re done using it.
 Want to configure a keyboard shortcut or resize the panel?
 Do it from Tools > Addons > Gmail panel Preferences.
 A drag-to-resize feature for the panel would have been a nice addition.

 Wait, there’s more!
-On popular demand, the developer has created other panel-based extensions such as GTasks Panel, Integrated Google Calendar, GDrive Panel, and GKeep Panel.
+On popular demand, the developer has created other panel-based extensions such as GTasks Panel [No Longer Available], Integrated Google Calendar [No Longer Available], GDrive Panel [No Longer Available], and GKeep Panel [No Longer Available].
 They work pretty much the same way as Gmail panel does.

 For Email Signatures